-Local Agreement - Districts may enter into an agreement directly with an existing provider.
-2. Revenue Intercept - Districts can request that OTDA withhold a portion of its FFFS allocation to support the state-administered program/contract.
+- 1. Local Agreement Districts may enter into an agreement directly with an existing provider. - 2.
+Revenue Intercept Districts can request that OTDA withhold a portion of its FFFS allocation to support the state-administered program/contract.
 OTDA, OCFS, or other state agencies, as appropriate, will consult with the districts and make the necessary modifications to the state contract documents.
-Any FFFS funds used are subject to the same terms and conditions outlined in the RFP through which these organizations were selected.
+Any FFFS funds used are subject to the same terms and conditions outlined in the Request for Proposal (RFP) through which these organizations were selected.
 OTDA, OCFS, or the other respective state agency staff will continue to be responsible for monitoring the contract and will provide districts with the results monitoring visits, reports, and performance activity.